PlayStation Now

 No games could be downloaded to a PC.
 Downloaded games could be played without an internet connection, but internet connection was required for verification every few days.

-Non-PlayStation devices required a DualShock 3, 4, DualSense, or any XInput-compatible controller, such as an Xbox gamepad, to use the service.
+Non-PlayStation devices required a DualShock 3, 4, DualSense, or any XInput-compatible controller, such as Xbox Wireless Controller, Elite Wireless Controller or Adaptive Controller, Logitech Gamepad F310, F510 or F710, SteelSeries Stratus XL or Stratus Duo and Steam Controller, to use the service.
 If members intended to stream their games, Sony recommended that players have a minimum of 5 Mbps internet connection to achieve good performance.

 History

-PlayStation Now was announced on January 7, 2014 at the 2014 Consumer Electronics Show powered by technology from Gaikai.
+PlayStation Now was announced on January 7, 2014, at the 2014 Consumer Electronics Show powered by technology from Gaikai.
 At CES, Sony presented demos of The Last of Us, God of War: Ascension, Puppeteer, and Beyond: Two Souls, playable through PS Now on Bravia TVs and PlayStation Vita.
 The closed beta began in the United States on January 28 with PS3, and on May 19 was extended to PS4.

 To implement the service, Sony created a single motherboard equivalent to 8 PS3 console units into a server rack to allow the games to function, as opposed to software emulation, due to architectural complexity.

 PlayStation Now was launched in Open Beta in the United States and Canada on PS4 on July 31, 2014, on PS3 on September 18, 2014, on PS Vita and PS TV on October 14, 2014, with support for select 2014 Bravia TVs coming later in the year.
 At Gamescom 2014, SCE announced that PS Now would arrive in Europe in 2015, with the United Kingdom to be the first European country to access the service.
 On December 24, 2014, Sony announced that PlayStation Now would expand to the other electronic brands.

 On CES 2015, Sony confirmed that PlayStation Now would arrive in North America on PS4 as full release on January 13, 2015.
 On March 7, 2015, it was revealed that PlayStation Now was accessible in Europe.
 Official beta invites for Europe started going out to PS4 owners on April 15, 2015.